Ruban2205/Drum-Kit-Javascript_website/README.md

 # Drum-Kit-Javascript_website

 This repository contains the code for a Drum Kit website using HTML, CSS, and JavaScript.
-The website allows users to play virtual drums by pressing corresponding keys on their keyboard.
+The website allows users to play virtual drums by pressing corresponding keys on their keyboard or by clicking on the drum pads using a mouse.

 ## Features